NickMara007/Trading-algorithms-and-projects/Machine Learning/ML Volatility and Options Project/README.md

 I believe that machine learning can be an extremely useful tool for quantitative and systematic trading strategy development.
 There is clearly a lot of potential in harnessing predictive power, however it requires careful tuning and attention to detail when working with large data sets.
 Since I was only able to import five years worth of daily price data, the validation and test sets ended up only having a few hundred data points.
 I think with more available market data and therefore a larger data set(potentially looking at hourly data over a similar period), the ability to more reliably train and test these ML models increases massively.

+Not only did I really enjoy this project, but I learned a huge amount about the practical implementation of machine learning, option trading strategies, and proper data management and processing.

 Machine learning clearly has huge potential in this realm, but needs to be handled carefully.
 Perhaps its reliability as a standalone signal could be questioned, but I think that if used as a filter in conjunction with other tools it can be extremely powerful.

 ## **Technologies Used**